eclipse/repairnator/doc/main-classes.md

 ### Fault localization mode

 Repairnator also features a fault localization mode.
-In this mode, Travis CI builds are analyzed, and the identified suspicious lines are pushed as a PR review/suggestions to the original PR.
+In this mode, a git repository is analyzed, and the identified suspicious lines are pushed as a PR review/suggestions to the original PR.

 The example below shows the usage of this mode: